tomkealey/todo/README.md

 ### mongoDB environment variables
 1. Copy the ./server/.env.example to ./server/.env
-2. modifty the variables to match your mongoDB settings.
+2. modify the variables to match your mongoDB settings.

 ## Run